Meet The Judges

 Nichole Hudson

-Nichole Hudson is a former competitive studio dancer and cheerleader, starting her dance training at two years old.
-She has been a certified USASF Cheer and Dance Legality Official and Deductions Judge for twelve years; this has allowed her to work for numerous event producers both nationally and internationally.
-She has had the privilege of judging several prestigious events with NCA, NDA, The Summit, The D2 Summit, and has served as a legality official at The Dance Worlds since 2016.
+Nichole Hudson is a former competitive studio dancer and school cheerleader; starting her dance training at two years old.
+She is a member of the USASF Dance Rules Committee and has been a certified USASF/IASF Dance Legality Official and Cheer Deductions Judge for fourteen years.
+This has allowed her the opportunity to work for numerous event producers, both nationally and internationally.
+Nichole has had the privilege of serving on the judging panel for several prestigious post season events like The Summit, The D2 Summit, The ICU World Championship, and has served as a legality official at The Dance Worlds since 2016.

 Rachael McLeish

 Rachael McLeish has over 30 years of experience in cheerleading and dance.
 Junior high cheering led to a long career as a cheerleader herself throughout her college days.
-Coaching quickly became her passion after college, where Rachael spent 20 years coaching all ages and ability, from youth through college before moving on to owning/coaching an All Star Cheerleading and Dance gym.
-After closing the gym and ending her coaching career, Rachael remains in the industry by continuing as a USASF Legality Official with both cheer and dance and also as a judge on many events for various cheer and dance event producers throughout the United States and Internationally.
+Coaching quickly became her passion after college, and Rachael spent 20 years coaching all ages and ability, from youth through college before moving on to owning/coaching an All Star Cheerleading and Dance gym.
+After closing the gym and ending her coaching career, Rachael continues to remain in the industry by continuing with USASF Legality Certification with both cheer and dance and also as a judge on many events throughout the United States and internationally.
+Rachael is thrilled to be at her fourth year at The Dance Worlds.

 Robin Page

 Robin Page has been judging cheer and dance for over 30 years.
-She is a certified USASF Cheer and Dance Legality Official and holds certifications with IASF and USA Cheer/NFHS Safety.
-Robin has judged for various cheer companies including Cheer & Dance Extreme, The National Cheerleaders Association, Elite Cheerleading, The World Cheerleading Coalition (ICC LTD), Cheersport, GMCE, The American Championships, and British Cheerleading Association.
+She is a member of the USASF Rules Committee and a certified USASF/IASF Cheer and Dance Legality Official.
+She also holds her Rules Interpreter certification with USA Cheer/NFHS.
+Robin has judged for various companies, including Cheer & Dance Extreme, The National Cheerleaders Association, The World Cheerleading Coalition (ICC LTD), and the British Cheerleading Association.
 In 2017, Robin was inducted into the Oakland Mills High School Hall of Fame for her 25 years of coaching and dedication to the sport.
 In addition to judging cheer and dance, she also spends her time judging talent competitions and pageants nationally.
 She is currently a choreographer for the Miss American Coed pageant system.
 Robin is also a professional Sign Language Interpreter with the Howard County Public School System in Maryland.

 Kierstin Payne

-Kierstin Payne has instructed dance for over 30 years, including over 15 years within the All Star community.
-She provides support and serves on various USASF boards, including the NAB, WAB, and Dance Rules Committee.
-Her service on the Rules Committee began in 2011 and has been a certified USASF Legality Official since its inception.
-Kierstin has served as legality official for multiple high school and All Star events, including nationals and Worlds bid-giving events.
+Kierstin Payne has instructed dance for over 30 years, including over 18 years within the All Star community.
+She has provided support and served on various USASF boards, including the National Advisory Board, Worlds Advisory Board, and the Dance Rules Committee.
+Her service on the rules committee began in 2011, and she has been a certified legality official for as long as they have offered the certification.
+She has served as legality official for multiple high school and All Star events, including Nationals, Worlds bid-giving events, and The Dance Worlds.

 Sonia Ramírez